valentin-stamate/pathfinding-algorithms-visualized/README.md

-# Pathfiding Algorithms Visualized
+# Pathfinding Algorithms Visualized

 <img width="600" src="https://i.postimg.cc/T3Mrkg6N/Capture.png">

 ## About

-Here you can see in realtime how pathfiding algorithms works.
+Here you can see in realtime how pathfinding algorithms works.
 You can also draw walls and move the start and end point.

 Features :

 * draw (left click) & remove (right click) walls
 * live searching
 * draw/remove walls after the search ends
 * move end point and see instantly the path

-Pathfiding algorithms used :
+Pathfinding algorithms used :

 * `A*`
 * `Dijkstra`